Ramanjs/os-assignments/assignment-1/README.md

 >>
 ```

-All commands are suffixed with 'ss', so to run any command, for example `cd`, run `cdss ...` instead.
+All external commands are suffixed with 'ss', so to run any external command, for example `cd`, run `cdss ...` instead.

 SeaShell supports execution using threads instead of forking a new child process.
 To run a command in a thread, enter the command you wish to execute with an `&t` at the end:
 ```